#FED, #Fintech, #Modernization

 Here were some of the insights gathered from reviewing the previous material and discussing with SME's:

-Users have to often send documents back and forth with the lender and this causes difficulties when determining what data changed after every ammendment.
+Lots of back and forth with the lender documents and this causes difficulties when determining what data changed after every ammendment.

 Users frequently cited the excessive time it took to evaluate all of the documentation and that it would be a big improvement if the solution could handle all of the core documents in reconciling their information.